gregstewart/building-a-web-app-guided-by-tests/manuscript/chapter5.md

 #Unit tests#
 Up until now we have been very much focused on setting up our build pipeline and writing a high level feature tests.
-And while I promised that it was time to write some code, we do have do a few more setup steps before we can get stuck in.
+And while I promised that it was time to write some code, we do have do a few more setup steps to carry out before we can get stuck in.
 To get confidence in our code we will be writing JavaScript modules using tests and we want those tests to run all the time (i.e. with each save).
 To that end we need to set up some more tasks to run those tests for us and add them to our build process.

 ##Setting up our unit test runner using karma##
 I have chosen [Karma](https://www.npmjs.org/package/karma) as our Unit test runner, if you are new to [Karma](http://karma-runner.github.io/) I suggest you take a peak at some of the videos on the site.
 It comes with a variety of plugins and supports basically all of the popular unit test frameworks.
 As our testing framework we will use Jasmine.

-Before going to far, let's quickly create a few folders in the root of our project. `src/js` is where we will store all of our JavaScript source code, later on we will create a task to concatenate/minify and move it to our app folder:
+Before going to far, let's quickly create a few folders in the root of our project.
+You should already have a`node_modules/weatherly/src/js`, which is where we will store all of our JavaScript source code.
+We already have a task to concatenate/minify and move it to our app folder.
+Now we just need to create a `unit` folder for our unit tests.
+So the structure of our code and tests will look as follows:

 	-> tests
 		-> unit
+	-> node_modules
-	-> src
+		-> weatherly
 			->js

-_TODO: this for now but really I want to do commonJS_

 As with all tasks, let's create a new branch:

 	> git checkout -b test-runner